A Comprehensive Guide to Lordosis Management

 Post-surgical Lordosis

 Post-surgical lordosis is an abnormal spinal curvature that develops after surgery, often involving the spinal column.
 Surgical procedures can alter the spine's natural alignment, causing excessive or insufficient curvature.
 This can lead to pain, discomfort, and reduced spinal function.
-Adequate post-operative care, rehabilitation, and follow-up are crucial to monitor and manage any changes in spinal curvature, ensuring optimal recovery and minimizing complications.
+Adequate post-operative care, rehabilitation, and follow-up are crucial to monitor and manage any changes in spinal curvature, ensuring optimal recovery and minimising complications.

 Posture